HKLM\SYSTEM - Enum\USBSTOR

 Given a known variable about a device as input (such as the device

-or vendor and product names for example), other identifiers can
+serial number or vendor and product names for example), other identifiers can

-be retrieved from the registry: serial number
+be retrieved from the registry: serial number, vendor ID, product ID,

-(vendor and product names), instance ID
+device id (vendor and product names), instance ID,

-, associated volume friendly name and volume letter,
+device interface class, associated volume friendly name and volume letter,

 etc.